skip to main content

 Olivia Chambers of the USA was in control from the start, finishing with almost six seconds to spare over Ní Riain, who herself never looked in danger of being reeled in, with American Grace Nuhfer picking up a place in the final 50m to take bronze, more than six seconds down on the Irish swimmer.

-Fresh from winning her first ever World Championship medal last night in the 50m freestyle, Dearbhaile Brady will contest her third world final (1.14pm) when she competes in the SB6 100m breaststroke.
+Fresh from winning her first ever World Championship medal last night in the 50m freestyle, Dearbhaile Brady was back in the pool today contesting her third world final.

 Read Next